-I’ve scoured the game shelves to find games to teach kids about credit, since your kids and teens definitely need to understand the subject.
+I’ve scoured the game shelves to find games to teach kids about credit and credit scores – a topic your kids and teens definitely need to understand.
 Here’s what I found.

-Let’s face it: kids need to learn about credit.
+Let’s face it: kids need to learn about credit, and about credit scores.

 To be honest, they probably are already getting mixed messages about it.